Tuesday, March 9, 2021

 As Yoel Helevi explained, at the time of the Exodus, the period known as “between the two evenings” meant that time-period in between when the sun begins to decline along the horizon line (usually 6-7 p.m.), and when the sun completely disappears below the horizon line, (usually 7-8:30 p.m.), thus causing it to be dark.

 It would not have been possible during the Second Temple period to conduct the slaughter of that many lambs in such a short window of time.
 Josephus recorded that in first century Jerusalem, there would often be as many as one million lambs slaughtered for Passover.
-Thus, the period known as “between the two evenings” was extended from between 12 noon, until 6:00 p.m.
-The middle of this window of six hours would have been exactly at 3:00 p.m., when our Messiah drew his last breath and died.

 According to many sources I have researched, at the time of the Exodus, each individual family conducted their own sacrifice at home, therefore, killing a lamb “between the two evenings” meant anytime between sunset on the 13th of Abib, going into the 14th of Abib at sundown (twilight).

-However, at the time of the Second Temple, this phrase “between the two evenings” came to mean between 12 noon, and 6:00 p.m. (for the actual killing), on the 14th of Abib, due the fact that close to a million people came to the Temple to have their lambs slaughtered.
+However, at the time of the Second Temple, this phrase “between the two evenings” came to mean between 12 noon, and 6:00 p.m. (for the actual killing), on the 14th of Abib, due to the fact that close to a million people came to the Temple to have their lambs slaughtered.
 This perfectly aligns with the time our Messiah was crucified at 9:00 a.m., (which is when the morning sacrifice at the Temple was conducted).

 The evening sacrifices at the Temple were conducted at 3:00 p.m., however, it was extended to 6:00 p.m. during the holy days, when large volumes of animal sacrifices were sacrificed.
 And since our Messiah died “between the two evenings,” this means that he died exactly at 3:00 p.m., thus fulfilling the command to kill the lamb “between the two evenings” of 12 noon and 6:00 p.m.